 Other states further delineate the circumstances that constitute good cause or justifiable need: Massachusetts and Rhode Island require the applicant to show a “good reason” to fear injury to his or her person or property, or any other proper reason for carrying a concealed firearm.
 Delaware issues concealed weapons licenses only “for personal protection or the protection of the person’s property.”
 Hawaii grants licenses to carry concealed weapons “[i]n an exceptional case, when an applicant shows reason to fear injury to the applicant’s person or property.”
 Connecticut is the only “may issue” state that does not require the applicant to demonstrate a reason for a permit.

-Three “shall issue” states, Indiana, New Hampshire and North Dakota, require an applicant to show a “proper purpose” or a valid reason for carrying a concealed firearm.
+Two “shall issue” states, Indiana and North Dakota, require an applicant to show a “proper purpose” or a valid reason for carrying a concealed firearm.
 Under the laws in these states, the reason may include self-protection, the protection of others, or a work-related need.